 For more detail, read the blog post about why we love open source.

-There are some other applications out there that do things similar to Chef.
+There are other applications out there that do things similar to Chef.
 We believe that we are different (and better) and that by choosing Chef you are choosing the best option.

 Puppet evolved from Cfengine and showed potential to be a new kind of configuration management.
 The original design of Chef was strongly influenced by our own experiences working with and contributing to the Puppet project.
 That said, Chef does not share any code from Puppet, and is not a “fork” of the Puppet project.